Skip to main content

 Overview

 At HackerOne, security and transparency guide every stage of our technology development.
-Hai, the generative AI (GenAI) system embedded within the HackerOne platform, is built in close collaboration with customers, security researchers, and industry experts to meet the highest standards of safety, trust, and security.
+Hai, the generative AI (GenAI) system that powers AI capabilities across the HackerOne platform, is built in close collaboration with customers, security researchers, and industry experts to meet the highest standards of safety, trust, and security.

-Hai operates as a coordinated team of AI agents that transform findings and complex data into clear, actionable guidance.
-It accelerates decision-making, strengthens communication with researchers, and adapts to organizational processes and guidelines.
+Hai operates as a coordinated team of AI agents that assist with platform workflows by transforming findings and complex data into clear, actionable guidance, analyzing source code for security risks and remediation strategies, and conducting dynamic security testing of customer assets.

 Hai relies on large language models (LLMs) to distill high volumes of unstructured information.
 To generate outputs, Hai considers proprietary insights, organization-specific context, and user-level permissions.
-This ensures responses are tailored to each user while protecting all customer and researcher data within the platform.
+Whether operating on platform data, customer source code, or other connected context sources, or live application environments, Hai applies consistent security and data governance controls to ensure responses are tailored to each user while protecting all customer and researcher data within the platform.

 Hai Data Governance Principles